-"Vehicle seat fixture (VSF)"
+"Vehicle seat fixture "

-means a fixture, according to ISOFIX size classes whose dimensions are given in figures 1 to 6 of Annex 17 Appendix 2 of Regulation No. 16, used by a Child Restraint System manufacturer to determine the appropriate dimensions of an ISOFIX Child Restraint System and the location of its ISOFIX attachments.
+"ISOFIX Vehicle seat fixture"means a fixture, according to ISOFIX size classes whose dimensions are given in Figures 1 to 7 of Appendix 2 to Annex 17 to Regulation No. 16, used by an Enhanced Child Restraint System manufacturer to determine the appropriate dimensions of an ISOFIX Enhanced Child Restraint System and the location of its ISOFIX attachments.

+"I-Size Booster Seat fixture" means a fixture, of the dimensions given in figure 1 of Annex 17, Appendix 5 of Regulation No. 16 and used by an Enhanced Child Restraint System manufacturer to determine the appropriate dimensions of a i-Size Booster Seat and its compatibility with most vehicle seating positions and, in particular, those which have been assessed without ISOFIX attachments, according to Regulation No. 16 as being compatible with such a category of an Enhanced Child Restraint System.

 "Child-safety chair"

-means a Child Restraint System incorporating a chair in which the child is held.
+means an Enhanced Child Restraint System incorporating a chair in which the child is held.

 "Chair"

-means a structure which is a constituent part of the Child Restraint System and is intended to accommodate a child in a seated position.
+means a structure which is a constituent part of the Enhanced Child Restraint System and is intended to accommodate a child in a seated position.

 "Chair support"

-means that part of a Child Restraint System by which the chair can be raised.
+means that part of an Enhanced Child Restraint System by which the chair can be raised.

-"Belt"
+"ECRS Belt"

-means a hild estraint comprising a combination of straps with a securing buckle, adjusting devices and attachments.
+means an Enhanced Child Restraint System comprising a combination of straps with a securing buckle, adjusting devices and attachments.

 "Harness belt"

-means a belt assembly comprising a lap belt, shoulder restraints and a crotch strap.
+means an ECRS belt assembly comprising a lap strap, shoulder restraints and a crotch strap.

 "Y-shaped belt"

-means a belt where the combination of straps is formed by a strap to be guided between the child's legs and a strap for each shoulder.
+means an ECRS belt where the combination of straps is formed by a strap to be guided between the child's legs and a strap for each shoulder.

 "Carry cot"